4.12 Store data according to the needs of your users

 Criteria

-Regularly audit for and delete redundant, abandoned, or single-use data – often referred to as dark data – to reduce storage demand and energy use.- A Call for Research on Storage Emissions (PDF)
+Regularly audit for and delete so-called “dark data” that is single-use, redundant, or abandoned in order to reduce storage demand and energy use.- A Call for Research on Storage Emissions (PDF)

 - Dark data is killing the planet – we need digital decarbonisation